 Some adjustments and devices visible on the ABC Series boards are preset at the factory and should NOT be field adjusted without specific instructions from factory authorized service personnel.
-These devices include: P1 and P2 potentiometers, push button PB1, and Jumpers X4, X5, and X6 on 10 and 24A models.
+These devices include: P1 and P2 potentiometers, and push button PB1.
 Tampering or altering these devices may void your warranty.